Vietnam.vn - Nền tảng quảng bá Việt Nam

 “We cannot be passive and need to continue to invest,” Mr. Hipkins stressed.

-New Zealand Defense Minister Andrew Little affirmed that with a defense budget equivalent to only about 1% of gross domestic product (GDP), Wellington needs to invest heavily to deal with challenges, as well as meet the growing expectations of neighboring countries and partners.
+New Zealand Defence Minister Andrew Little said that with a defence budget equivalent to only about 1% of gross domestic product (GDP), Wellington needs to invest heavily to cope with challenges and meet the growing expectations of its neighbours and partners.

 Source